xsf/xmpp.org/content/blog/2022-10-05-newsletter.md

 [An OMEMO 2 implementation has just been merged ](https://mastodon.social/@Goffi/109053947560868978) to [Libervia](https://salut-a-toi.org), coming with Stanza Content Encryption ([XEP-0420](https://xmpp.org/extensions/xep-0420.html)) support, thanks to the great work of Syndace, author or [python-omemo](https://github.com/Syndace/python-omemo) (which has been updated in the process).
 One of the major benefits is that other Stanza elements can now be encrypted too, not only the body.
 OX ([XEP-0373](https://xmpp.org/extensions/xep-0373.html)/[XEP-0374](https://xmpp.org/extensions/xep-0374.html)) should follow soon, exciting times!

-While Monal development is going forward, see the funding news above, and they deployed new Push servers as announced in the [July 2022](https://xmpp.org/2022/08/the-xmpp-newsletter-july-2022/) newsletter, users of old Monal versions would need to update, so if you or your contacts didn't already [the developers urge you to do it now](https://fosstodon.org/@Monal/108999198014279513).
+While Monal development is going forward, see the funding news above, and they deployed new Push servers as announced in the [July 2022](https://xmpp.org/2022/08/the-xmpp-newsletter-july-2022/) XMPP Newsletter, users of old Monal versions would need to update, so if you or your contacts didn't already [the developers urge you to do it now](https://fosstodon.org/@Monal/108999198014279513).

-Missed in the [August 2022 newsletter](https://xmpp.org/2022/09/the-xmpp-newsletter-august-2022/) was a release of UWPX, the XMPP client for UWP (Windows 10) devices.
+Missed in the [August 2022 XMPP Newsletter](https://xmpp.org/2022/09/the-xmpp-newsletter-august-2022/) was a release of UWPX, the XMPP client for UWP (Windows 10) devices.
 While version v.0.43.0.0 has only a fixup it's unfortunately also the [Final Update](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.43.0.0) as the developer is stepping away from the project.
 Maintainers to follow-up are welcome to reach out!

+Kaidan, a user-friendly and modern chat app for every device, will receive a grant by NLnet for [adding encrypted audio and video calls](https://www.kaidan.im/2022/09/03/audio-video-calls/).
+Congratulations!

 ### Servers